-- iv.1 Following the committee's consideration of this application in July, the Lichfield and Hatherton Canal Restoration Trust and IWA raised a number of concerns regarding the handling of the planning application by the Local Planning Authority, namely that the officer's report presented to the planning committee contained incorrect information, wrongly advised that the proposals would have no impact on the canal restoration and wrongly claimed that the Trust had no objections to the application, when in fact significant objections were raised by them. - iv.2 Specific concerns are raised regarding the fact that the canal sits outside of the application red line and the lack of detail provided within the submission regarding future canal infrastructure.
+- iv.1 Following the committee's consideration of this application in July, the Lichfield and Hatherton Canal Restoration Trust and IWA raised a number of concerns regarding the handling of the planning application by the Local Planning Authority (LPA), namely that the officer's report presented to the planning committee contained incorrect information, wrongly advised that the proposals would have no impact on the canal restoration and wrongly claimed that the Trust had no objections to the application, when in fact significant objections were raised by them. - iv.2 Specific concerns are raised regarding the fact that the canal sits outside of the application red line and the lack of detail provided within the submission regarding future canal infrastructure.
 This will have led, in their view, to the Highways Authority failing to consider the acceptability of visibility splays affected by the erection of the canal bridge, the Lead Local Flood Authority not considering the impact of surface water pond adjacent to the northern boundary on the canal and finally, a lack of integration between the scheme's green infrastructure and the canal towpath. - iv.3 A spreadsheet also accompanied the Trust's letter, setting out their concerns regarding the future interface between the development and the canal, which includes a limitation on working space to allow for construction of the canal and the impact of the pumping station, due its siting, upon the future stability of the canal.
-As a result of the concerns raised by the Trust, meetings have been undertaken between members of the Trust and the Local

-Planning Authority.
-In addition, the Trust, the applicant and the LPA have had a meeting to discuss and seek to address the concerns raised above.
+As a result of the concerns raised by the Trust, meetings have been undertaken between members of the Trust and the Local Planning Authority.
+In addition, the Trust, the applicant and the LPA have had a meeting to discuss and seek to address the concerns raised above. - iv.4 Following the issuing of the officer's report for December's planning committee (subsequently deferred), the Trust instructed a Consultant Barrister with Keystone Law to offer legal commentary on the LPA's approach to this application.
+The advice offered, which is detailed in summary above, advises that the conclusion of the LPA regarding the funding to deliver the canal restoration works is unsound and susceptible to legal challenge.
+The below commentary, which has been written following the deferral of the application from that meeting, seeks to respond to the main points made.